NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/1 Second order ODEs/euler type linear homogeneous ODEs.md

 ### Theory to solve it

-So basically if you recall the method from [[solving linear homogeneous constant-coefficient equations#Proofing solving linear homogeneous constant-coefficient equations Method the method|this proof]]
+So basically if you recall the method from [[solving linear homogeneous constant-coefficient equations#Proofing solving linear homogeneous constant-coefficient equations Method the method|this proof]], it's the same(ish).
+We need to find 2 [[linearly dependent and independent functions|linearly independent functions]] that solve the equation.

+Of course the first step is to guess what this function is, since this is a proof [[I am omnipitent ghuahahhd|my guess is right]]